 Cottage of Sweets

 The Cottage of Sweets is a traditional British-style sweets shop located in the quaint little town of Caramel-by-the-Sea, California.
-Our selection of homemade fudge, imported licorice, and other assorted candies are sure to satisfy the sweet tooth of anyone who tries them.
+Our selection of homemade fudge and chocolates, imported licorice, and other assorted candies are sure to satisfy the sweet tooth of anyone who tries them.
 Our sweets are so delectable that USA Today™ named our shop one of the ten best candy stores in America in 2009.

 Each year, the Carmel Pine Cone™ asks their 10,500 e-mail subscribed readers what their favorite places in Carmel are, and each year the Cottage of Sweets is named the “Best Candy Shop” in Carmel!
 The award reads, “On Ocean Avenue, The Cottage of Sweets is a beacon of sugary delight.
 Where else is the air content labeled, '5 calories per sniff?'
 With a saccharine selection ranging from freshly made fudge to imported wafers, the shop ensures that every customer leaves with a little white bag in hand.”